gnarhard/data-sync/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Does the error log have any red error messages?**

+**Please copy and paste what the status messages at the top say up until the error, if applicable:** eg.:
+Post 446, Receiver 11: Server error encountered.
+Post 446, Receiver 11: Building posts table. . .
+Post 446, Receiver 11: Getting data from receivers. . .

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'